Biden highlights concerns for U.S. democracy in tribute to Senator Bob Dole | Politics

 But, Biden said, "in his final days, Bob made it clear he's deeply concerned about the threat to American democracy.
 Not from foreign nations, but from the divisions tearing us apart from within.
 And this soldier reminded us, and I quote, 'Too many of us have sacrificed too much in defending freedom from foreign adversaries to allow our democracy to crumble.'"
 Dole was a supporter of former President Donald Trump but did not share his false contention that the 2020 election Biden won was marred by massive fraud.

+Biden told NBC's "Tonight Show" host Jimmy Fallon that Dole asked him on his deathbed to deliver the eulogy at his funeral.
+"We disagreed, but we were friends," Biden said during his first late-night TV appearance since taking office.
+He said such bipartisan relationships had become "awful hard" given the QAnon conspiracy and extreme elements in the Republican Party.

-The funeral took place after Dole's body laid in state in the rotunda of the U.S. Capitol beginning on Thursday, a tribute similar to those afforded U.S. presidents upon their deaths.
-Dole passed after a lung cancer diagnosis earlier this year.
+The funeral took place after Dole's body lay in state https://www.reuters.com/world/us/former-us-senator-presidential-candidate-bob-dole-lie-state-capitol-2021-12-09 in the rotunda of the U.S. Capitol beginning on Thursday, a tribute similar to those afforded U.S. presidents upon their death.
+Dole had been diagnosed with lung cancer earlier this year.

-He sought the presidency three times and was his party's nominee in 1996, when he lost to Clinton.
+He sought the presidency three times and was his party's nominee in 1996 when he lost to Clinton.
 He was also President Gerald Ford's running mate in the 1976 election won by Democrat Jimmy Carter.
-In addition to his wife, Dole is survived by his daughter, Robin.
+Dole is survived by his wife and by his daughter, Robin.

-Dole, known for referring to himself in the third person, made a classic American journey from the poverty of the Great Depression of the 1930s, through World War Two battlefields to the corridors of power with a stoic Midwestern dignity.
+Dole, known for referring to himself in the third person, made a classic American journey from the poverty of the Great Depression of the 1930s, through World War Two battlefields to the corridors of power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)